sgmurphy/wordpress-plugins/import-users-from-csv-with-meta/readme.txt

 Tags: csv, import, export, importer, exporter
 Requires at least: 3.4
 Tested up to: 6.5
-Stable tag: 1.26.5
+Stable tag: 1.26.6.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import and export users and customers using CSV files including custom user meta and roles.
-Integrations with lots of other plugins.
-Frontend upload, cron import and much more.
+Import and export users and customers including user meta, roles, and other.
+Compatible with many plugins.
+Do it from the front end or using cron.

 == Description ==